rkct24/DigitalConceptTutorial/README.md

 #### Denial of Service Attack (DoS Attack)

-A [denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) is any type of attack in which an attacker(hacker) attempts to prevent a legitimate user from accessing a service.
+A [denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) is any type of attack in which an attacker(hacker) attempts to prevent a legitimate user from accessing a service or shut down a machine or network.
 The attacker will usually do this by sending a "flood" of messages asking the network or server to authenticate requests that have invalid return addresses.
+This results in a crash that can affect services such as email, websites, online accounts (like banking), and other services that rely on the affected computer or network.
+DoS attacks can cost organization precious time and money as a result of their services being inaccessible.

+##### Protection

 #### Malware